Akshadakambale/akshada/README.md

 * Financial Insights: Visualization of churn by total charges and monthly charges.

 ## Visualization
-1.Total Customers,churned customers and churn rate:1869 customers churned or leave the company from a total of 7032 customers, hence churn rate of a company is pretty high as it is over 20% (26.58%)
+1.Total Customers,churned customers and churn rate: 1869 customers churned or leave the company from a total of 7032 customers, hence churn rate of a company is pretty high as it is over 20% (26.58%)

 <img width="302" alt="Total_customers_churned_customers_churned_rate" src="https://github.com/Akshadakambale/akshada/assets/166009612/68637877-e0a2-4d11-bb0f-a9b4719c66bb">